 - a.
 Community use of facility rentals are postponed until further notice. - b.
 Third party partners will have access to the buildings where we have active partnerships or agreements in place (examples include but are not limited to: Health Immunizations, Health Counselling services, Childcare providers, Kids First, PA Outreach.).
 All staff members of partner organizations must follow divisional procedures found in our return to school plan (i.e. wearing masks).
 Existing partnerships will be allowed to continue to provide services in our schools, any new school partnership developments are postponed until further notice. - c.
-External community programs providing direct, in-person support services for students are required to provide these services virtually or off site until future notice. - d.
+Partnerships providing services within a school setting are to follow SRPSD's Return to school and local school plans and are to coordinate their services following the direction of the school Principal. - d.
+Access to facilities for partnerships, and facility requirements aligning with COVID-19 return to school plans will be coordinated with school Principal, Superintendent of Partnerships and Superintendent of Facilities. - e.
+External community programs providing direct, in-person support services for students are required to provide these services virtually or off site until future notice. - f.
 Parents, caregivers are expected to limit their physical presence in school to situations that are essential.
-When parents and caregivers are required in person, prior notification is encouraged and individuals, rather than pairs or groups of caregivers, are encouraged.
+When parents and caregivers are required in person, prior notification is encouraged and individuals, rather than pairs or groups of caregivers, are encouraged. - g.
+Access to facilities for partnerships is subject to change at any time and may be removed in accordance with Health Authority guidance.